SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ```

 ## start()
-Starts an event generator channel.
+Starts an event generator channel by writing the generator selected by `set_generator()` method to the `EVSYS.CHANNELn` register.

 ### Usage
 ```c++